unnus/unnus/content/email-series/lookalike-in-healthcare.md

 </p>
 <p>

-Having a brand substance like mission/vision/value is crucial.
+Having a substance to your brand is crucial.
 </p>
 <p>